JamesParsons/Interactive-Lab-Hub/Lab 6/README.md

 **\*\*\*Consider how you might use this messaging system on interactive devices, and draw/write down 5 ideas here.\*\*\***

+1) Trivia game:  One Pi could host the questions and the other pi's could be used for people answering the question.
+2) Simon gestures:  Pi's have gesture sensors connected.
+The first person makes a gesture.
+The second person has to respond with the same gesture.
+If they get it right, they make another gesture.  whenver someone can not mimic the previous gesture the other pi gets a point.
+3)

 ### Part C
 ### Streaming a Sensor